Bonsai Barber

-Bonsai Barber is a barber-simulation video game developed by Zoonami and released for the Wii console in 2009 in North America, Japan, and the PAL Regions.
+Bonsai Barber is a barber-simulation video game developed by Zoonami and released for the Wii console in Europe, North America in 2009, it was released in Japan 2010.
 This video game was a featured WiiWare title for 1,000 Wii Points on the Wii Shop Channel.

 Gameplay

 Bonsai Barber places players in the role of a barber who must groom and style the foliage of their plant, fruit and vegetable customers in similar manner to the art of bonsai pruning.
 Using the Wii Remote, the player uses tools such as scissors for cutting, hair clippers for precision cutting, combs to bend twigs, hairspray to re-grow foliage, and pots of paint to change hair color.
 Players work on the requests of up to five customers per day and try to achieve a professional five star rated cut for each, unlocking new haircuts each day.
 Players will unlock medals and gifts for performing well, with the insensitive to return the next day to continue obtaining those rewards.
 If you miss appointments with the in-game patrons, you will get notified in your Wii Message Board; an additional incentive to return to the game the next day and continue cutting hair.
-Players will be able to send photos of their completed stylings to friends via WiiConnect24.
+Players could send photos of their completed stylings to friends via WiiConnect24.